nodezeroat/typst-athena-slides-template/1.0.0/README.md

 Tested typst version: `0.13.1`.

 > [!NOTE]
-> If you are an ISEC or TUGraz employee and think that `isec-thesis` or
+> If you are an ISEC or TUGraz employee and think that `isec-slides` or
-> `tugraz-thesis` fits more, I would need an approval to allocate the name :)
+> `tugraz-slieds` fits more, I would need an approval to allocate the name :)

 ## Contributing